 - Skirt conditions can degrade over time

-4. Rapala Countdown – Best Brook Trout Lure
+4. Rapala Countdown

 One of the features of the Rapala Countdown design is its consistent sinking rate of 1 foot per second.
-This allows you to really predict and control the depth of your lure at any point in time.
+This allows you to predict and control the depth of your lure at any time.
 If there is a particular underwater log or hollow in your target lake or stream that you want to target, then this lure is ideal.

-Every single lure is hand-tuned and tank-tested so that it will swim with its unique action straight out of the packet, every time.
+Every single lure is hand-tuned and tank-tested so that it will swim with its unique action straight out of the packet every time.

 Pros